holly with red berries

 • Fire blight damage on apples and pears should be pruned out during the coldest periods in December or January.
 This will lessen the chance of spreading the bacterial infection.

 • Test your soil before planting blueberries.
 The desired soil pH for blueberry is 4.3-5.3.
-Use iron sulfate and elemental sulfur to drop the soil pH, a process that can take 6-12 months.
+Use iron sulfate or elemental sulfur to drop the soil pH, a process that can take 6-12 months.
 These plants establish more quickly and are more productive in soils heavily amended with compost.

 • Seed catalogs are beginning to arrive in the mail.
 How do you narrow the choices down to make the selection easier?
 For help, refer to How to Choose a Seed Catalog?